DannySom/Troubleshooting-Network-Issues/README.md

    - Update or reinstall the network adapter driver if necessary.

 6.)
-To Vvrify DHCP is enabled, open the network adapter’s IPv4 settings and confirm that Obtain an IP address automatically is selected.
+To Verify DHCP is enabled, open the network adapter’s IPv4 settings and confirm that Obtain an IP address automatically is selected.
    - Press ```Win + R``` and type ```ncpa.cpl```
    - Right-click your active network adapter and select properties
    - Double-click Internet Protocol Version 4 and ensure that "Obtain an IP address automatically" is enabled